thedaviddias/Front-End-Checklist/README.md

 [![CC0](https://img.shields.io/badge/license-CC0-green.svg)](https://creativecommons.org/publicdomain/zero/1.0/)
 [![Contributors](https://img.shields.io/github/contributors/thedaviddias/Front-End-Checklist.svg)](https://github.com/thedaviddias/Front-End-Checklist/graphs/contributors)

+The **Front-End Checklist** is an exhaustive list of all elements you need to have / to test before launching your site / page HTML to production.

-The **Front-End Checklist** is based on Front-End developers year of experiences, with the addition from Open-Source checklists.
+It is based on Front-End developers year's of experiences, with the addition from some other open-source checklists.

 ## Table of Contents
 1. **[How to use](#how-to-use)**